JungAh12/RL_study/Silver_class/Lecture 1- Introduction to Reinforcement Learning/Seungeon/Study02.md

       Dynamic programming // Monte-Carlo evaluation // Temporal-Difference learning

 11. Markov Decision Process

   A Markov decision process (MDP) is a Markov reward process with decisions.
   It is an environment in which all states are Markov.

-    > Definition
-      A Markov Decision Process is a tuple <S, A, P, R, 𝛾>
+    > A Markov Decision Process is a tuple <S, A, P, R, 𝛾>
       - S is a finite set of states
       - A is a finite set of actions
       - P is a state transition probability matrix,